Why it is better to keep the scab off most wounds and incisions

-If you are not the type who likes to read technical documentation, all you need to know is that Hibitane is very hazardous when ingested and hazardous in the case of skin contact (irritant), of eye contact (irritant) and when inhaled.
+If you are not the type who likes to read technical documentation, all you need to know is that Hibitane is very hazardous when ingested and is an irritant to skin, eyes and when inhaled.

 To add to the list, the substance is toxic to lungs and mucous membranes.
 Repeated or prolonged exposure to chlorhexidine soap can produce target organs damage.

-My question is, how often do we see dogs licking incisions treated with chlorhexidine?
+My question is how often do we see dogs licking incisions treated with chlorhexidine?
 Very often!
-It may also surprise you that despite the safety medical data sheet, this toxic substance is also frequently used in mouthwashes and rinses for humans and dogs!
+It may also surprise you that despite the safety medical data sheet, this toxic substance is also frequently used in mouthwashes and rinses for humans and dogs.
+Bizarre!

 What you may not know about hydrogen peroxide

-One would think that hydrogen peroxide is the easy and safe choice because when used, it bubbles up on injured tissues to form the disinfecting element of oxygen and water.
+One would think that hydrogen peroxide is the easy and safe choice when it comes to wound care because it bubbles up on injured tissues to form the disinfecting element of oxygen and water.

-That is why I suggest treating wounds with a simple flush of body temperature water and or saline solution if available.
-After this, I usually use an herbal Healing Solution that is pH optimized for fast healing.
+That is why I suggest treating wounds with a simple flush of body temperature water and/or saline solution if available.
+After this, I usually use a herbal Healing Solution that is pH optimized for fast healing.

 Healing Solution does not kill bacteria on contact, like the traditional chemical solutions.
 It enhances and promotes the skin cells and immune system to mobilize defences.
 My experience is that Healing Solution significantly reduces pain and swelling.

-In other words, to heal an incision in a dog or human all you need is to keep it clean and use something that is non-toxic, even if you dog licks the product off.
+In other words, to heal an incision in a dog or human all you need to do is keep it clean and use something that is non-toxic, even if your dog licks the product off.